odelolajosh/Image-Crop-With-React-Guide/README.md

   Apart from the editting part, for better image experience, we might need images of a particular width and height ratio (📝 we call this **aspect ratio**) in our apps.
 In this article, we are going to implement a simple image cropping system in a React Application we will create.
 Great!
 Let's get started! 🚀.

+# Prerequisites
+  Yeah!
+Knowledge of Javascript and React is required but if your are a beginner or intermediate with React and Javascript, why not join the train 🚆.

 # Project Structure
   Let's create our React projects with our command line.
 ```bash